 Parkland Online (K-1 only): This video will take you from turning your iPad on to accessing Schoology to connect with your teacher:

 - Digital Content & Tools

 - Support Center - Parkland staff and students can submit support tickets if they are having an issue with the devices or applications we use (login with your ID number and regular network password).
 Please include as many details as possible such as the specific error message you see & steps taken to get to the error.
 Screenshots are always helpful!

 Once your ticket has been submitted, you can check the status by going back into the Support Center, and selecting Check Ticket Status.
 Someone from our team likely will have left you a message including next steps or directions.
 Here are instructions on how to submit a support ticket.

 - Password Resets - If you cannot login to the support portal, please email email@example.com.
 If you are a parent requesting a password reset for Schoology, please email firstname.lastname@example.org.
-You may also reach us by phone for support at (610) 351-5601.

 - Chromebook Support - Information on Chromebooks and how they work can be found here.

 - Clear Cache & Cookies - Many common issues can be solved by clearing your browsing data.
 Here's how you do that in Google Chrome.
 If you're trying to log in to Clever and it loops you back to the login page, this step will fix it.

 The following steps fix many issues such as sound, wifi, logon and other small setting glitches.